MacOS Permissions

 Quickstart

-You can request permissions using the RecallAiSdk.requestPermission SDK method.
+To do this, you'll need to initialize the SDK with acquirePermissionsOnStartup: [], and then request permissions using the RecallAiSdk.requestPermission SDK method.
 To record meetings, you'll need at least the accessibility, microphone, and either the screen-capture or system-audio permission.
 You can request system-audio if you don't need video of the meeting.
 Otherwise, request screen-capture.

 const RecallAiSdk = require('@recallai/desktop-sdk');

-RecallAiSdk.init({
+await RecallAiSdk.init({

 apiUrl: "https://us-west-2.recall.ai",

-restartOnError: true
+restartOnError: true,

 });

-RecallAiSdk.requestPermission("accessibility")
+await RecallAiSdk.requestPermission("accessibility")

-RecallAiSdk.requestPermission("microphone")
+await RecallAiSdk.requestPermission("microphone")

-RecallAiSdk.requestPermission("screen-capture")Requesting a permission will cause a popup to appear on your user's computer, prompting them to either open their system settings or deny the permission request.
+await RecallAiSdk.requestPermission("screen-capture")Requesting a permission will cause a popup to appear on your user's computer, prompting them to either open their system settings or deny the permission request.

 When in development, the name of your application will be the application that's running your Electron process (e.g. VS Code, Cursor, iTerm)